aspires/heroku-clisp-example/README.md

 And deploy:

-    git push heroku
+    git push heroku branch

+Where you should replace *branch* with the branch of your choice.
+There are currently 2 branches. *Master* has Huchentoot specific code and *aserve* has AllegroServe specific code.

 That's it!
+Use `heroku open` to view your app in your browser!

 ## More details:

-There are currently 2 branches. *Master* has Huchentoot specific code and *aserve* has AllegroServe specific code.
 Currently https://github.com/jsmpereira/heroku-buildpack-cl let's you run Hunchentoot with SBCL and CCL and AllegroServe(portableaserve) with CCL.

 There is a pending issue with [acl-compat](https://github.com/mtravers/portableaserve/tree/master/acl-compat) bundled with portableaserve preventing use with SBCL.
 Look [here](https://github.com/mtravers/wuwei/issues/10) for more information.